kennytanggg/THRUX/source/quickstartguide/projectsettings/flagsettings/index-flag_settings.rst

 THRUX provides code validated designs, and presents users with notifications for when their design is violating a code applicable to their project.

 Certain Flags can be ignored, or have the visibility setting omitted.
+Deselect to omit a flag.

+Yellow Flags are warnings which are violations of applicable safety codes.
+Red Flags are program errors, such as an equipment without a name.

 * Normal Priority Voltage Drop Threshold

   A flag is raised when the VD Net % for a piece of distribution equipment exceeds a specified %.
 The default value is 2%.
-The default threshol for end of line equipment is 5%.
+The default threshold for end of line equipment is 5%.

 * Non-Normal Priorty Voltage Drop Threshold